Longest war: Were America’s decades in Afghanistan worth it? | Federal News Network

 “We have decimated al-Qaida in that region, in Afghanistan and Pakistan,” Lute says.

 But after that came the grinding second phase of the war.
-U.S. fears of a Taliban rebound whenever Americans eventually pulled out meant that service members such as Bee kept getting sent back in, racking up more close calls, injuries and dead comrades.
+U.S. fears of a Taliban rebound whenever Americans eventually pulled out meant that service members like Bee kept getting sent back in, racking up more close calls, injuries and dead comrades.

-Quality of life in some ways did improve, modernizing under the Western occupation, even as the millions of dollars the U.S. poured into Afghanistan fed corruption.
+Quality of life in some ways did improve under the Western occupation, even as the millions of dollars the U.S. poured into Afghanistan fed corruption.
 Infant mortality rates fell by half.
 In 2005, fewer than 1 in 4 Afghans had access to electricity.
 By 2019, nearly all did.

-The second half of the war allowed Afghan women, in particular, opportunities entirely denied them under the fundamentalist Taliban, so that more than 1 in 3 teenage girls — their whole lives spent under the protection of Western forces — today can read and write.
+The second half of the war allowed Afghan women opportunities entirely denied them under the fundamentalist Taliban, so that more than 1 in 3 teenage girls — their whole lives spent under the protection of Western forces — today can read and write.

-But it’s that longest, second phase of the war that looks on the verge of complete failure now.

-The U.S. war left the Taliban undefeated and failed to secure a political settlement.
-Taliban forces this past week have swept across two-thirds of the country and captured provincial capitals, on the path of victory before U.S. combat forces even complete their pullout.
-On many fronts, the Taliban are rolling over Afghan security forces that U.S. and NATO forces spent two decades working to build.

 “There’s no ‘mission accomplished,'” Biden snapped last month, batting down a question from a reporter.

-Richard Boucher, assistant secretary of state for Central Asia during much of the war’s first decade, says the criticism was largely not of the conflict itself but because it went on so long.

-“It was the expansion of war aims, to try to create a government that was capable of stopping any future attacks,” Boucher said.

-America expended the most lives, and dollars, on the most inconclusive years of the war.
+America expended the most lives, and dollars, on the more inconclusive years of the war.

-The strain of fighting two post-9/11 wars at once with an all-volunteer military meant that more than half of the 2.8 million American servicemen and women who deployed to Afghanistan or Iraq served two or more times, according to the Costs of War project at Brown University.

-The repeated deployments contributed to disability rates in those veterans that are more than double that of Vietnam veterans, says Linda Bilmes, a senior lecturer in public policy at Harvard University.

 Annual combat deaths peaked around the time of the war’s midpoint, as Obama tried a final surge of forces to defeat the Taliban.
 In all, 2,448 American troops, 1,144 service members from NATO and other allied countries, more than 47,000 Afghan civilians and at least 66,000 Afghan military and police died, according to the Pentagon and to the Costs of War project.